BoscoLAB/HP-Multimeter-Log-HP85/README.md

 - Selection of an external printer.
 - Saving the measured values on a drive.
 - Print a graphic plot after the measurement.
-- Selection of a second device for dual measurement of e.g. volts and amps.
+- Selection of a second HP device for dual measurement of e.g. volts and amps.

 How it works:
+After starting the program, the HP-IB address of the HP multimeter is queried.
+The input is made with code 7 and address, e.g. 703 (address 03).
+Then the number of measuring points must be entered and the time between the measurements in milliseconds.
+All entries are sent to the printer.
+The current date is displayed and printed.
+Now the measurement starts with the specified number and waiting time.
+After completion of the measurement series, a summary is displayed and printed.
+The measurement is finished.

+For improvement suggestions please mail to input@boscolab.de Thanks